django-salesforce/django-salesforce/README.rst

 Caveats
 -------

-This package is in continuous development, and the ultimate goal is to support all reasonable features of the Salesforce platform, but for now here are the potential pitfalls and unimplemented operations:
+The ultimate goal of development of this package is to support reasonable new features of the Salesforce platform and of new Django versions, but for now here are the potential pitfalls and unimplemented operations:

 -  **Large Objects** — Since the entire result set needs to be transferred over HTTP, and since it's common to have extremely high column counts on full object queries, it's assumed that users will create models that are specific to their individual applications' needs.
-Models that have been included with this library are for example and documentation purposes.
+It is especially important if migrations should be created.
+Migrations on the full models module are really slow.
+(Models that have been included with this library are very simplified only for example and documentation purposes and for tests.)
--  **Inheritance** — When using the default router, all models for object types on Salesforce must extend salesforce.models.SalesforceModel.
+-  **Inheritance** — When using the default router, all models Salesforce must extend salesforce.models.SalesforceModel.
 The model router checks for this to determine which models to handle through the Salesforce connection.
--  **Database Migrations** — ``migrate`` will only create new tables; in non-SF databases (useful for unit tests); SFDC classes are assumed to already exist with the appropriate permissions.
+-  **Database Migrations** — ``migrate`` will create new tables only in non-SF databases (useful for unit tests); SFDC tables are assumed to already exist with the appropriate permissions.

+-  **Unsupported methods**: Queryset methods ``union()``, ``difference()``, ``intersection()`` and ``distinct()`` are e.g. not supported because SOQL doesn't support corresponding operators:
+    UNION, EXCEPT, INTERSECT and DISTINCT.

 Backwards-incompatible changes
 ------------------------------

+The most important:
 -  v0.9: This is the last version that suports Django 1.10 and Python 2.7 and 3.4

--  v0.8: The default Meta option if now ``managed = True``, which is an unimportant change for Salesforce databases (see about Migrations above).
+-  v0.8: The default Meta option if now ``managed = True``, which is an important change for non-Salesforce databases (see about Migrations above).

-   Completely different implementation of raw queries and cursor that compatible with normal databases. (a more backward compatible option can be added if it will be required)
+   Completely different implementation of raw queries and cursor that is compatible with normal databases. (a more backward compatible option can be added if it will be required)